-Motor homes with rear external storage locker are fitted with beds.
-A small stepladder makes it easy to reach the beds.
+Motor homes with rear external storage locker are equipped with a transverse bed or two single beds.
 The centre aisle in a layout with single beds can also be covered with a sliding panel and upholstery used to cover the gap.
 This creates a large enclosed sleeping area.
-A ladder makes it easy to climb into the beds.
+A ladder or steps make access to the beds easier.